 What are the costs?
 Apart from the direct costs of doing the research, you should consider the costs of not doing the research.
 These costs include potential lost revenue or profit from making the wrong choice, and corporate or brand reputational risk of the alternatives may also be important to understand whether to invest in undertaking research.
 In advertising research, reputational risk can play a significant role in choosing the right strategy.

 When you need to do research, it needs to be done right.
-Because market research is generally seen as providing independent evidence, when it is poorly undertaken it can lead long-term consequences to the business and your career.
+Because market research is generally seen as providing independent evidence, when it is poorly undertaken it can lead to long-term consequences for the business and your career.

 What are the types of market research?

 Exploratory Research.
-Exploratory research is often seen as strategic research, since it is about uncovering the who, what, when, where and why of your market, that provides the basic information needed for communication development, product development, strategy development (blue ocean) and other marketing decisions.
-Because any assumptions that you used in this type of research can have a large impact on what you uncover, these assumptions need to be clear in the design and reporting.
-Exploratory research tends to follow an inductive and abductive reasoning approaches and, as a result, it tends to rely on desktop and qualitative research.
+Exploratory research is often seen as strategic research since it is about uncovering the who, what, when, where and why of your market, which provides the basic information needed for communication development, product development, strategy development (blue ocean) and other marketing decisions.
+Because any assumptions that you use in this type of research can have a large impact on what you uncover, these assumptions need to be clear in the design and reporting.
+Exploratory research tends to follow inductive and abductive reasoning approaches and, as a result, it tends to rely on desktop and qualitative research.
 However, quantitative research is sometimes used in exploratory research.
 Understanding consumer rituals is a type of exploratory research.

 Evaluative Research.
 Evaluative market research is testing research and tends to have a tactical orientation.
 With evaluative research, you want to know is something had an impact and, if so, what was the impact.
 Customer experience surveys, campaign evaluations, communication testing, brand asset evaluation, and product testing are generally this type of research.
 Because evaluation is about testing and then projecting the result to your customer base or market, quantitative research is mainly used for this type of research.
-However, the target group is small, and the nature of impact can have a wide variation between individuals, like in social, government and business-to-business research, then a case study and qualitative research methods are used.
+However, the target group is small and the nature of impact can have a wide variation among individuals, a case study and qualitative research methods are used.

 What are the types of method used in market research?